0xJoeMartin/f5-waap/ati-lab/lab1.rst

  From the "App Application" slideout select "BIGIP iApp" and click **Next**.

  From step 2 click the **Download Template** button.
 This will download F5_APG.zip; take note of where you download this file and open it.
 This should extract **f5.apg.analytics.tmpl**.

- .. note:: You should not share this iApp template with others as the iApp contains information specific to your F5XC tenant.

  From step 4 copy the JS tag.